ntblk/block-crawler/README.md

 ## Status and contributor guidelines

-This tool is under development and not yet recommended for use in production or as a reporting tool for transparency work.
+This tool is under development and not yet recommended for use in production.

+_block-crawler_ is an Open Source project made available by the [NetBlocks.org project](https://netblocks.org) and contributors under the terms of the MIT license.